unraid/docs/docs/legacy/FAQ/Check_Disk_Filesystems.md

     author.
 If corrections are needed, please do them, or PM RobJ with the corrections or suggestions.*)

-## Drives formatted with ReiserFS using unRAID v5 or later
+## Drives formatted with ReiserFS using Unraid v5 or later

 * *Note: for more info on the **reiserfsck** tool and its options, see [reiserfsck](#reiserfsck).*
-* *Note2: unRAID data disks formatted with ReiserFS use [ReiserFS version 3.6](http://en.wikipedia.org/wiki/ReiserFS).*
+* *Note2: Unraid data disks formatted with ReiserFS use [ReiserFS version 3.6](http://en.wikipedia.org/wiki/ReiserFS).*

-* This section is only for users who are running unRAID v5.0-beta8d or later.
-If you are running an earlier version, including all unRAID v4, please go to the next section, [Drives formatted with ReiserFS using unRAID v4](#drives-formatted-with-reiserfs-using-unraid-v4).
+* This section is only for users who are running Unraid v5.0-beta8d or later.
+If you are running an earlier version, including all Unraid v4, please go to the next section, [Drives formatted with ReiserFS using Unraid v4](#drives-formatted-with-reiserfs-using-unraid-v4).

 * The **reiserfsck** instructions here are designed to check and fix